What is Looksize and why did we create it? (Part 2)

 - In most stores, there were mostly a small range of goods, that is, the number of goods did not exceed 1,000 pieces.
 Given that each product was presented in 4-5 sizes, the range of 200-240 models was clearly insufficient for user choice.

 - Most stores had a very small promotional budget or it was completely absent.

 These two problems made us realize that the stores had to be somehow merged, same as the case in physical stores in shopping centers.

-It the year 2008 the definition of "marketplace" was not popular with respect to the e-commerce stores.
+In year 2008 the definition of "marketplace" was not popular with respect to e-commerce stores.
 And thus, Svitstyle.com.ua was born.
 After creating Svitstyle, we began researching the right word for our " child”.
 We tried many different options like: shopping center, platform, clothing supermarket and agreed on the term “aggregator”.
 It was only 4 years later that we came across the definition of "marketplace".
-By offering a free product placement we were able to attract more than 400 shops period of few months.
+By offering a free product placement we were able to attract more than 400 shops over a period of a few months.
 We saw the traffic grow like yeast, but along with success, the first nuances appeared.

 Most stores did not have an XML feed and therefore we had to use a parser to download products.
 The work of the parser was quite long and the products were updated once every 2 weeks.
 During this period the goods could already be sold, the information was obsolete.